 PARTNERSHIPS: “Healthcare-driven partnerships are critical to enable better access of services to patients, while other community partnerships help deliver greater reach and impact for our brand communications.
 For example, St. Elizabeth is one of the largest corporate sponsors for the Cincinnati Reds and the official orthopedics and sports medicine provider for a major Division 1 college program, Northern Kentucky University Athletics.”

-Despite the similarities between Hollenkamp’s current and former roles, some key aspects of the healthcare industry present unique challenges.
+Despite the similarities between Hollenkamp’s current and former roles, some key aspects of the healthcare industry present unique challenges, specifically around consumer-centric healthcare marketing.
 We asked how the market differs when it comes to:

 NAVIGATING THE PATH TO SERVICE: “The path to purchase—or path to service for healthcare—is fairly different than the consumables market.
 In healthcare, there is often less of a 1:1 transaction for patients including more influences along their path.
 People can seek out or receive information from many sources related to their health needs.
 You don’t just have hospitals and healthcare systems—you have insurance companies, pharmaceutical companies and other health-driven organizations that can all deliver similar messages and services.
 And of course, the digital space is filled with an enormous and diverse amount of health information.
 I think about what I can do to help people process that information and make their decision-making processes easier.
 So we’ve organized our marketing department differently to focus more so on consumer-oriented health segments, developing and leveraging deeper human insights and being more digitally enabled throughout all our go-to-market strategies.”